aarant/nescient/README.rst

 * The AES block cipher for encryption, with either 128, 192, or 256 bit keys, in CBC mode, and SHA-256 for generating authentication tags.

+* The ChaCha20 stream cipher with 256 bit keys and SHA-256 for generating authentication tags.

 Installation
 ============
 Prerequisites